B.S. Range Science and Management

 Leiloni is represented as the lead for Indigenous Foods and Agriculture for Tribal Entities Connect, as she works with and supports Indigenous communities to be stewards of the land, developing conservation plans, becoming sustainable through food sovereignty and to take ownership of our health.

 M.A.
 Native American Studies

 Nathan Jopek is from the Pueblo of Laguna, his clans are Little Roadrunner and Big Turkey; and he is half Polish white.
-Nathan has a Bachelor of Arts degree in Native American Studies degree from the University of New Mexico with an emphasis in Community Leadership Building, and minor in Sociology.
-Nathan is also pursuing a M.A. in Native American Studies at the University of New Mexico.
+Nathan has a Bachelor of Arts degree in Native American Studies with an emphasis in Community Leadership Building, and a M.A. in Native American Studies at the University of New Mexico.

 While working as an AmeriCorps VISTA at the Native American Community Academy in Albuquerque New Mexico, Nathan gained a better understanding of community-based learning, and service learning.
 He gained interest and knowledge surrounding holistic wellness and how it pertains to Indigenous Peoples.

 Nathan is represented as the Director of Wellness Programs for Tribal Entities Connect as the work he does is with physical, mental, emotional, and spiritual health, in relation to Indigenous youth and communities.

 Sara Twiss is a member of the Walker River Paiute Tribe, part Pueblo of Laguna, Chicana, and Chinese ancestry.
 She has a Bachelor of Arts degree in Humanities from Sierra Nevada College, and a Masters degree in Community and Regional Planning with a focus on Indigenous Planning from the University of New Mexico.

 Sara has experience working with tribal communities on capacity building projects including youth leadership development, community prevention practices, and Paiute language revitalization.